herbie-fp/herbie/EDITING.md

     (define-abbrev scheme-mode-abbrev-table "lambda" "λ")

 After running this code, a lambda will appear every time you enter `lambda`.
 You might want to add this bit of Lisp to your startup files.

+= Running Tests =

+Before running tests, you need to make the `casio` package available.
+You can do this from the root directory with

+    raco link casio/